-The form of the control signals, synthesized by the obtained feedback, are showed in \figref{fig:krotmeth:cbqr:savs:u}.
-As the signals are rapidly varying they are presented over a representing time interval $t\in[2,2.5]$.
+The form of the control signals, synthesized by the feedback obtained in the CBQR case, are showed in \figref{fig:krotmeth:cbqr:savs:u}.
+As the signals are rapidly varying they are presented over a representing time interval $t\in[0.5,1.2]$.
 Careful inspection of $\au$ will tell that $u_1(t)u_2(t)=0$ for all $t$, meaning that only one unlocking pattern is active in each moment, as it was required by the problem's definition.
 Generally, SAVS controllers fall into one out of two operating modes---\textit{resetting mode} or \textit{switching mode}.
 The former refers to devices that are normally closed and are opened momentarily.
 The latter is more general, referring to devices that are switching from open to close and vice-versa, without favoring any of these states \cite{01Nasu}. \figref{fig:krotmeth:cbqr:savs:u} presents finite unlocking segments, thereby manifesting that switching mode is the optimal in this case.

-\figref{fig:krotmeth:cbqr:savs:w} presents the control force signals.
-When a device is unlocked, the elastic energy that it gradually gathered during its locked state, rapidly drops and zeros the control force in the device.
+\figref{fig:krotmeth:cbqr:savs:w} presents the control force signals of each case.
+When a device is unlocked, the elastic energy that it gradually accrued during its locked state, rapidly drops and zeros the control force in the device.
 This is the reason for $\aw$'s saw-tooth shape.
 Each of these drops is related with one of the unlocking patterns, related to $\au$.